olekssy/ican-c/README.md

 - RSA encryption keys generator
 - Caesar cipher for strings encryption

+### Liners
+Simple programs that do not fall into any particular cathegory

 ## Clone, Compile, Run
 To make the source code executable, you need to compile it first.
-Source code follows C18 standard.
-Make sure your compiler is up to date or at least can handle C11.
-In some cases C99 might work as well, if you choose to compile with a toaster.
+Source code follows C11 standard.
+Make sure your compiler is up to date or at least can handle C99.

 Clone repository
 ```bash